lightblueseas/velocity-extensions/README.md

 ```
 ext {
 			...
-    velocityExtensionsVersion = "1.4"
+    velocityExtensionsVersion = "1.5"
 			...
 }
 ```

-and than add the dependency to the dependencies area
+then add the dependency to the dependencies area

 ```
 dependencies {